A person or business is considered a producer under the Tires Regulation if they:

 Verification requirements are outlined in the Registry Procedure: Visible Resource Recovery Fee Verification for Producers.

 The Tires Regulation outlines three targets that producers must meet:

 This target relates to a producer’s requirement to establish and operate tire collection sites.
 Learn more about the accessibility target.

 This target relates to a producer’s requirement to collect a minimum weight of used tires in a calendar year.
 Learn more about the collection target.

 This target relates to a producer’s requirement to reuse, retread or turn used tires into processed materials.
 Learn more about the resource recovery target.

 Most producers will work with a PRO to help them meet these targets.
 Learn more about PROs.

 If you are a large producer who wants to manage your own collection network, contact us for more information.

 Information for former OTS stewards

-The Used Tires Program operated by Ontario Tire Stewardship (OTS) ends on December 31, 2018.
-Below are helpful links that provide information on final obligations with OTS, such as submitting 2018 supply reports.
+The Used Tires Program operated by Ontario Tire Stewardship (OTS) ended on December 31, 2018.